5 Ways to Engage Volunteers

 5. Profuse thanks!
 It is critical to make your volunteers feel special.
 It can be as simple as a verbal ‘thank you’, a mention in the newsletter or an announcement on assembly.
 One lovely idea for schools is to get the volunteer’s child/ren to present a ‘thank you’ certificate on assembly.
 This makes the children feel amazing, which is often all the reward a parent needs.

-Following these suggestions will go a long way to ensuring that your volunteers are happy and feel valued and most importantly that they will continue to be part of your committee.
+Following these suggestions to engage volunteers will go a long way to ensuring that they are happy and feel valued and most importantly that they will continue to be part of your committee.

 You might also be interested in: